usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 .. note:: When you create an appliance, the packages are stored locally in the UForge cache repository.
 This ensures that the packages will always be available.

+.. _nss-softokn-missing:

+.. note:: Due to a `known missing dependency issue <https://bugzilla.redhat.com/show_bug.cgi?id=1182337>`_ with packages *nss-softokn* and *nss-softokn-freebl* for CentOS and Red Hat Enterprise Linux versions 6.5 and 6.6, if your OS profile includes one of these packages you have to:

+        * Either add the missing dependency manually

+          * Go to Stack > OS Profile
+          * Add *nss-softokn-freebl* or *nss-soft-tokn* 3.14.3 (you should have both packages at the end)

+        * Or update your OS to version 6.7 (or upper)

+          * Go to Updates tab
+          * Click on 6.7 milestone (or upper)
+          * Click "simulate" then "update"

+    Otherwise, image generation will fail with a dependency checking error.

 .. _appliance-create-windows:

 Creating a Windows-based Appliance